mrknorman/evolving_attention_thesis/07_crosswave/07_crosswave.typ

 == CrossWave Architecture <crosswave-models>

-The CrossWave architecture is the most ambitious model architecture presented in this document.
+The CrossWave architecture is the most ambitious model architecture presented in this thesis.
 It attempts to combine many intuitions gained throughout the research, with contemporary network features that are known to work well in similar domains.
 We utilize several new conceptual elements, denoising autoencoder head, and cross-attention layers, which are described in more detail in @additional-elements.

 The Crosswave architecture has a dual branch structure, which, rather than immediately combining both detectors into one multi-dimensional input stream, deals with input streams from both detectors in separate network branches in the first stage of the model.
 Each detector input is first fed into independent denoising autoencoder heads, with the idea that each autoencoder can learn to deal with the specificities of that particular detector noise, extract only the important signal features, and filter out detector noise.
 These could first be trained independently to denoise signals before being used in the larger regression model, which was the original intention, however, due to time constraints, these were trained in unison with the greater model.
 The architecture of the autoencoder encoder is based on the model described in Gabbard _et al._ @gabbard_messenger_cnn, with the decoder consisting of the inverse of that architecture, using transpose convolutions in place of convolutions.
 This model was chosen as it is known to be able to effectively extract the features of a gravitational-wave signal.